 - has accomplished the required unit of competency (UoC)

-- has been assessed as competent by a registered WorkSafe assessor.
+- has been assessed as competent by a registered WorkSafe assessor

 Thus, possession of a High-risk work license means that the worker has the skills and experience for specific workplace tasks or more complicated high-risk works.
+For employers, hiring licensed operators also reduces liability, lowers the risk of workplace incidents, and demonstrates due diligence under WHS legislation.

-Renewing your license
+Renewing your licence

 If your license is expired, you cannot perform any high-risk work.
 Within 12 months after the expiry date, you must renew your license.
 Otherwise, you will have to take training and assessment again to get another license.
+It’s worth marking your renewal date well in advance, since operating with an expired licence can result in fines for both the worker and the employer, and re-sitting the full course and assessment is far more time-consuming than a straightforward renewal.

-Digital high-risk work licenses are now available
+Digital high-risk work licences are now available

 We have now added digital high-risk work licenses for those customers preferring a digital version to improve our customer service.
 The service provides convenience and makes compliance with legislation easier.
+A digital licence means you always have proof of your qualification on your phone, ready to show a site supervisor without needing to carry a physical card.

-Available digital trade licenses:
+Available digital trade licences:

 - Digital white card